kickstartcoding/react-mern-prototyping-starter/README.md

 ### Running

+You have two options for running local development, either manually starting the server using two terminals, or using the included `run.sh` which does that for you in a single terminal.

+#### Two terminals

+Open up two terminals, one for the backend, the other for the front-end.
+The backend server will run using Node Monitor ("nodemon") which will auto-restart when you make changes.

+**Backend terminal:**

+    source .env.local
+    ./node_modules/.bin/nodemon server.js

+**Frontend terminal:**

+    cd client
+    npm run start

+#### One terminal: `run.sh`

 For local development, use the included "run.sh" Bash script:

     bash run.sh

 Look inside the script.
 Can you understand what it is doing?
-It's main goal is just to save you the steps of opening up two terminal windows or tabs.
-You can, however, still do that method, it's up to you.
+It does the same thing as the previous instructions, but saved into a script form, so you won't have to open multiple terminals or tabs.

 ### Heroku